Show the pattern of the colonial infrastructure and explain why the transport systems ran perpendicular from the interior to the coast.

 6. To open up the interior for exploitation

 Roads and railways opened up the interior regions of Africa, exposing natural resources like minerals and wildlife to colonial exploitation.
-These routes allowed for deeper resource extraction over time.

 7. To Link Strategic Economic Zones.